 These peanut butter pretzel bites are like a cross between a peanut butter ball and a chocolate covered pretzel.
-With a combination like that, how can you go wrong?
+Doesn’t that sound amazing?
+With a combination of peanut butter, chocolate, and pretzels, how can you go wrong?

 I enjoyed making these treats not only because they tasted great, but also because they were incredibly simple and very cute.
-I used Christmas shaped pretzels, but you could use any shape you wanted.
+You can use any type of pretzels you want – traditional pretzel shapes would work great, as would the little square ones.
+I happened to find Christmas shaped pretzels at Meijer, which made these little treats extra cute!

-Then I took the rest of them to a church get together and the overwhelmingly positive reaction convinced me that these treats needed to be shared on the blog.
+I took most of these to a church get together and the overwhelmingly positive reaction convinced me that these treats needed to be shared on the blog as soon as possible.
 Everyone (other than my crazy husband) LOVED these!
 So enjoy!
 I’m positive these peanut butter pretzel bites would make a fun and tasty treat this Christmas.

 *Note: you can find the holiday shaped pretzels on Amazon!

 1 cup creamy peanut butter

 Pretzels (You can find the holiday shaped pretzels on Amazon)